 IUCN's work with the CBD includes:

-- supporting the developing of the Post-2020 Global Biodiversity Framework.
+- supporting the implementation of the Kunming-Montreal Global Biodiversity Framework;

 - providing support for the implementation of the Nagoya Protocol on Access and Benefit Sharing;

 - contributing and assisting Parties in the revision, update, and development of National Biodiversity Strategies and Action Plans (NBSAPs);